lamabiker/atom-ember-cli-helper/README.md

 ## Troubleshooting

 Some users have experienced problems running the commands when they openning their project through the `File > Open` menu.
-If this happens to you, try openning the project from the command line with the `atom` command see if that fixes the issue.
+If this happens to you, try opening the project from the command line with the `atom` command see if that fixes the issue.

 ***